 Getting married in Indiana means that you need to have a marriage license issued by a county clerk in the state.
 It's a legal formality that requires certain documents, though the state has made it rather easy because you can begin your application online.

 Since an Indiana marriage license is valid for 60 days, it's recommended that you not wait until the last minute to start this process.
 Take care of this at least a month before your wedding date so you have peace of mind on the big day.

 Residency and ID Requirements

 Indiana residents must apply at the county clerk's office where they live.
 You do not have to be a resident of the state to get married there, however.
 If both of you are non-residents, apply for a license through the county clerk where the wedding ceremony will take place.

 It's best to check with the specific office about their requirements before you go.

-Drivers license or identification card or other id showing current address and date of birth.
-Bringing a certified copy of your birth certificate is recommended because some counties require it if you are younger than 30.
+You will need to bring a form of identification with you when applying for the license.
+This can be a drivers license, state-issued ID, passport, or another ID showing your date of birth.
+Bringing a certified copy of your birth certificate is recommended because some counties require it, especially if you are younger than 30.

 Fees in Indiana